 Taking up where we left off in“My Memoir: Esther LeBaron McDonald de Spencer — And Polygamy On-The-Down-Low, Part 19-T”:

 “Please!
 Since Daddy just died and I’m grieving, shouldn’t I be the one to go on this trip with you?
-You’ve taken the other two wives on lots of trips; yet, have never taken me anywhere except to Guadalajara and on our honeymoon.”
+You’ve taken the other two wives on lots of trips; yet, have never taken me anywhere except to Chihuahua on our honeymoon.”

-And just because Bill took me on what I thought would be a romantic trip where we might finally do some special bonding, it didn’t mean he had to make love to me that night or even talk to me … or anything else.
+Just because Bill took me on what I thought would be a romantic trip where we might finally do some special bonding, it didn’t mean he had to make love to me that night or even talk to me … or anything else.
 And he didn’t!
-He simply tolerated me.
-Once at the Wakeham’s home, he ignored me and took off with Bruce, leaving me behind with Bruce’s first wife Juna.
+He barely tolerated me.
+Once at the Wakeham’s home, he ignored me altogether and, without a kiss or a goodbye, took off with Bruce, leaving me behind with Bruce’s first wife Juna.
 Tears!!

-And that night, when we went to bed, more tears and disappointment; He rolled over and turned his back on me, refusing my attempts to make love.
-Knowing what I know now about Bill and his buddies, I suspect Bill didn’t do his usual three-minute screw then fall asleep on me, when it was my night to be with him–though he loved how well he fit in me–because he was afraid Bruce would know — even though we were in bed undercover in the dead of night.
+That night, when we went to bed, more tears and disappointment: Bill rolled over and turned his back on me, refusing my attempts to make love.
+Knowing what I know now about Bill and his buddies, I suspect Bill didn’t do his usual three-minute screw then fall asleep on me, when it was my night to be with him–though he loved how well he fit in me–because he was afraid Bruce would know … even though we were in bed undercover in the dead of night.

 Was he afraid Bruce would be jealous?
 There were no curtains on the bedroom windows if you can believe it!
 But either way you “peek” at it, I was screwed — screwed over big-time by two-timing big-Plyg Billy!
 You’ll see more of what I mean in my next blog.